-Word counts do not include footnotes, appendices and the bibliography or references.
+Word counts do not include quotations, footnotes, appendices, or the bibliography or references.
 Publications in your thesis may impact the recommended length.
-Please see Section B below for more information.
+Please see Section 8 below for more information.

 2: Language

 Your thesis must normally be written in English.
 You will need approval to write a thesis in a language other than English.
 If the Board of Graduate Research does approve a thesis in a language other than English, you will need to meet additional requirements as prescribed in the Graduate Research Examinations Procedure - Thesis Requirements, Submission and Retention.